 When we send a legislator to Juneau, we elect them to represent us.

 Others join because they don’t know any better.
-Still others are threatened and bullied into joining, after being told that unless they vote the way they are told to by the caucus, they will be permanently ostracized by fellow legislators.
+Still others are threatened and bullied into joining, after being told that unless they vote the way they are told to by the caucus, they will be permanently ostracized by their fellow legislators.

-The Governor’s Race
+The Governor’s Recall

-Until recently, Mike Dunleavy was my senator.
+Before he was elected governor, Mike Dunleavy was my senator.
 As legislators, Mike and I worked together on things like fighting to restore the PFD and repealing SB91.

 You may have heard about the time Mike voted with his constituents and against the Juneau Caucus.
 I was there when it happened.
 After the vote, legislators in the caucus made good on their threats.
 Mike’s legislative staff were immediately fired.
 He was removed as a committee chairman, and lost his membership on most legislative committees.
 They even forced him to clear out his office in the capitol building to make room for a legislator who had pledged loyalty to the Caucus.